 Updating the keyboard drivers can be the last resort to end your troubles with the keyboard devices.
 If the above methods failed to sort the keyboard-related problems, then you can try updating your keyboard drivers to the latest available manufacturer-recommended versions.

-There are basically two ways through which you can find and replace outdated keyboard drivers: manually and automatically.
+There are basically three ways through which you can find and replace outdated keyboard drivers on a PC.

 Way 1: Update Keyboard Drivers Manually